Being the second part of the blog notes: Thoughts on African Poetry.

 Like a piece of ice on a hot stove…rid(ing) on its own melting. -Robert Frost

 It actually started in 2003 when I heard of my fathers death.
-My life has been that of hardships and hurt by rivalries in a polygamous family.
-Confused by the natural order of life I self-exiled to Nigeria, researching and writing prose (my whereabouts unknown to my relations).
+My life has been that of hardships and hurt in a polygamous family.
+I self-exiled to Nigeria, researching and writing prose.
 I had to return home when I heard of his death conceiving My Sky Is Left With No Sun, Dark Was The Night, Lie Thee In Sleep Transient Might Aghem Prince, et cetera.

 I took to solitude, lost in the world of my own making especially when communing with my past: those beautiful moments from the memory when I went to farm with my father; the late night into the early morning debates we always had about African Nations: Arise O Africa, Prince of Peace -for Hammarskjöld, Flame Over Lumumbas Ashes, Bobe Juas Golden Age, the reunification plebiscite of West Cameroon on whether to merge with East Cameroon: The Reunification Seams; Little Fonchas Might, Unsung Hero.